matthieuSolente/email-darkmode/README.md

 </style>
 ```

-More informatio on this in Nicole article[Fixing Problems With Borders in Dark Mode (Email Design)](https://webdesign.tutsplus.com/articles/fixing-problems-with-borders-in-dark-mode-email-design--cms-39410)
+More information on this in Nicole article [Fixing Problems With Borders in Dark Mode (Email Design)](https://webdesign.tutsplus.com/articles/fixing-problems-with-borders-in-dark-mode-email-design--cms-39410)

 ### Fix Border Problems in Outlook for Mac